Choosing an oil skimmer best suited for your application will maximize oil removal while minimizing initial outlay and oil skimming operation costs.

 What do I sacrifice if I choose a portable oil skimmer?

 Oil skimmer portability is a plus in some applications.
 For example, in plants, mobile equipment service shops, and at remediation sites, a portable oil skimmer can sometimes service multiple machines, sumps, or wells.
 Portable units usually have a lower removal capacity than stationary units.
 Also, when you move an oil skimmer it can be dripping water or oil when you remove it, so having a few rags on hand is a good idea.

-If you need any help choosing the right to put a skimmer, our experts are ready to help.
-Give us a call at (440)543-7400 or to learn more about choosing an oil skimmer best suited for your application, click below.
+If you need any help choosing the right oil skimmer, our experts are ready to help.
+Give us a call at (440)543-7400 to learn more about choosing the oil skimmer best-suited for your application, or just click below.